Mardi Himal Base Camp Trek - 7 Days

 Currency Exchange

 The Nepali Rupee (NPR) is the country's official currency; one US dollar is equivalent to around 130 NPR.
-In Kathmandu, you may find banks and an approved money exchange center where you can exchange major foreign currencies.
+In Kathmandu, you may find banks and an approved money exchange centre where you can exchange major foreign currencies.
 ATMs are widely available to withdraw NPR, but extra service fees may apply.
 Make sure your notes are new and undamaged, as old or torn bills may be refused.
 Only the 100 INR note from India is legally accepted in Nepal.
-Before traveling to trekking regions, it's best to exchange money in Kathmandu, as there are few exchange options in remote areas.
+Before travelling to trekking regions, it's best to exchange money in Kathmandu, as there are few exchange options in remote areas.

 Extra Expense

-While our package covers most of your expenses during the trek, you will need to budget for some personal items like meals and accommodation in Kathmandu, visa fees, snacks, hot showers, personal equipment, tips for the crew, etc. We recommend you budget approximately $ 20 USD per day for these personal expenses during the trek.
+While our package covers most of your expenses during the trek, you will need to budget for some personal items like meals and accommodation in Kathmandu, visa fees, snacks, hot showers, personal equipment, tips for the crew, etc. We recommend you budget approximately $20 USD per day for these personal expenses during the trek.

 Trek Season and the Weather